the-glue/react-router-keycloak/README.md

 Mount the login, logout and Private route components anywhere in your application.
 Assign the following function props to the components:

-- Login: onSuccess, onFailure, redirectTo
+- Login: onSuccess, onFailure, redirectTo and the actual render props from the Route itself
-- Logout: onSuccess, redirectTo
+- Logout: onSuccess, redirectTo and the actual render props from the Route itself
 - PrivateRoute: path, component

 The Login component can contain a child component to have your customized loading element.